-A Hiking Planner to help boomer travelers hit the trail
+A Hiking Planner to help boomer travelers prepare for the best day hikes

-Updated 06.18.2018.
-Will you be taking a hike on your next boomer adventure?
-Whether you’re hitting the trail on a road trip, as a cruise excursion, or in a national park, our Hiking Planner introduces you to the best trails for boomers, where to find hiking information and, of course, how to gear up for your next hike.
+Will you be hiking on your next boomer travel adventure?
+Whether you’re hitting the trail on a road trip, as a shore excursion, or in a national park, our Hiking Planner introduces you to the best trails for boomers, where to find hiking information and, of course, how to gear up for your next hike.

 Be sure to come back often as we continue to update and verify recommended online resources and products for you.
 Or subscribe to the My Itchy Travel Feet Weekly Broadcast to be the first to know!

-Alan and I begin at our favorite online hiking resources, followed by reading books and a browse around the Amazon store.
+Alan and I begin planning hikes with our favorite online resources, followed by reading books and a browse around the Amazon store.
 We’ve included them all in this hiking trip planner so that you can make the most of your active travels.

 Whether you’re planning a road trip, a week’s vacation in U.S. National Parks or a hiking trip in Europe, online travel resources equal instant information at your fingertips.
 But we’ve found that too much information complicates research rather than speeding it up.
 That’s why you’ll find only the best online resources in our Hiking Planner.
 Bookmark our favorites for your boomer travel planning.
 We’ve also included our favorite apps.

 Online Hiking Resources for boomer hikers

 How do you know where to find the best hiking trails while traveling?
 If first-person accounts of boomer travelers who’ve actually experienced the trail are important to you, start at our Hiking Around the World page.
 We also have plenty of articles about USA hiking trails and European hikes.